Authored by the expert who managed and guided the team behind the Thailand Property Pack

 What property types resell fastest in Bangkok in 2026?

-The typical time on market to sell a well-priced Bangkok condo in a good location is around 1 to 3 months, while properties priced optimistically or in less liquid segments can take 3 to 6 months, and luxury or trophy units often require 6 to 12 months or longer to find the right buyer.
+In practical terms, a well-priced mass-market Bangkok condo near transit typically sells within 1 to 3 months, while units priced aspirationally or with physical compromises more often take 3 to 6 months, and luxury or trophy stock can sit for 6 to 12 months or longer.

 If you're interested, we cover all the best exit strategies in our real estate pack about Bangkok.